 Here's a summary of my research on the matter of laryngitis.
 Now, I don't want to have to repeat this experiment, so take notes:

 - HAVE SUPPLIES ON HAND BEFORE you have any signs of problems!
 Figure out what nutritional supplements work to enhance YOUR immune system.
 A cold thwarted is better than a cold fought!
 Then keep those supplements stocked.
 You may not be able to get to a health food store (or feel like it) in time when the germs come knocking.
+Also... check the expiration dates on those bottles; buy new ones if needed.
 Consult with a nutritional medical practitioner.
-Check out sources of info and products like the Superior Vocal Health company.
-Another recommended concoction is Consider signing up for my newsletter; you get a 5 page bonus report full of vocal health tips).
+Consider an alkaline form of vitamin C. Consider signing up for my newsletter; you get a 9-page bonus report full of vocal health tips.

 - CATCH IT EARLY!
 Try to nip a cold at the slightest catch in your throat - before the infection can take hold.
 Most (but not all) of the time, you can if you act fast.
 Steam your throat, take hot epsom salts baths (unless your have circulatory problems or could be pregnant).
-Take your immune boosting supplements!
-Go to the chiropractor for an adjustment and/or diathermy treatment!
-[I want to take a second and thank Dr. Dwaine Allison, my chiropractor, who took special care of me... his treatments and advice made all the difference.]
+Take your immune boosting supplements.
+Consider going to the chiropractor for an adjustment.
 Get a lot of sleep!

 - HYDRATE LIKE YOU ARE A FISH!!
 Your voice needs a thin layer of mucous... and when vocal cords are swollen they evaporate a lot more water from their edges than normal.
 Steam, drink, don't ingest anything dehydrating.
 Keep doing it all day... and definitely at any performance or speaking engagement you feel you have to do.

 - EAT LIGHTLY... if at all.
 Your body needs to devote its energy to fighting infection so give it a break and don't make it digest normal meals.
 Also, I personally find that eating a lot really revs up mucous production when I have a cold.
 Whatever you eat, make it easy to digest - mainly fruit and vegetables, and try some ceyenne pepper on it.
-Yes, homemade garlic-laden chicken soup can make your feel better.
-But I mostly let my digestive system rest.
+Yes, homemade garlic-laden chicken soup has healing properties and can make you feel better.
+But I've found it best to mostly let my digestive system rest.

-- REALLY GIVE A NETI POT (or similar nasal irrigation device) a good try.
+- TRY A NETI POT (or similar nasal irrigation device).
 If you can wash out the allergy- causing substances before they create a petri dish-like condition in your nose and sinuses, you can often avoid becoming a bed of roses for the floating pathogens around you.
 ALSO... using a Neti pot before bed can dilute post nasal drip and keep so much of it from going on down to bathe your laryngeal tissues all night.
-I believe my Neti pot use is a big reason laryngitis doesn't set in like it used to after every cold I had.

 - DON'T PUSH YOUR VOICE!
 If you HAVE to speak or sing, do your very best to use as little air pressure to make sounds as possible.
 You do this by pulling back as powerfully as you send sound forward.
 Power, Path and Performance technique really works to limit the strain you put on your vocal cords.